 “If you have a belief and you come against an experience which the belief says is not possible, or the experience is such that you have to drop the belief, what are you going to choose — the belief or the experience?
 The tendency of the mind is to choose the belief, to forget about the experience.
 That’s how you have been missing opportunities when God has knocked at your door.” — Osho

 Yes, it comes back to the most important questions.
 Why am I here?
 And this leads us back to the question of who.

-Unfortunately, we turn to religion as way to answer these questions.
+Unfortunately, we turn to religion as a way to answer these questions.
 Religion doesn’t answer the big questions about the meaning of life.
 It gives us stories and theological answers based on mythological superstition.
-This sidesteps the underlying philosophical questions.
-So, instead of accepting religion, the easy way, we should use these questions to spark our spiritual quest.
+But Western theology sidesteps the underlying philosophical questions.
+Instead of accepting religion the easy way, we should use these questions to spark our spiritual quest.

 In Conclusion — The Big Questions

 What are we?
 Why are we here?
 These are the most important questions about the meaning of life.
-Shaman around the world smile.
-They have helped people find the answers.
-They give us the tools to reach other realities.
-They can show us how to walk other realms to seek our own answers.
+They spark our curiosity to seek the answers.

 The Shaman teaches us to see through our hearts.
-This is just one of the ancient spiritual technologies.
-We highly recommend learning as of these tools as possible.
+The shamanic journey is just one of the ancient spiritual technologies we use for spiritual exploration.
+We highly recommend learning as many of these tools as possible.
 Use them to form your spiritual practice.

 If this article resonates, you’ll find more to spark your interest on our blog.
 To learn more about our organization, see our page FAQ.
 Register on our site to receive discounts on training and unadvertised material.
 We comply with all GDPR guidelines and never share or sell your contact data.